Preparing Your Heart for Lent: 6 Things You Can Do Today to Grow Your Faith Over the Next 40 Days

 If you don’t know where to begin, try one of these plans:

-- Join the She Reads Truth online community as they read through the book of Isaiah this Lent season.
+- Join the She Reads Truth online community as they read through the book of Joshua and Mark this Lent season.
 You can sign up to have the daily Bible reading and short devotional delivered straight to your inbox every day for free.

-- My friend Arabah Joy is hosting a 40 Days, 40 Promises: Praying the Promises of the Cross challenge.
-You can sign up for free and receive a whole toolkit of goodies to help you in your journey.
+- My friend Arabah Joy has a fantastic 40 Promises: Praying the Promises of the Cross 40-Day Kit.
+You can download your kit and receive a whole toolkit of goodies to help you in your journey.

 Write the Word